grey275/watchpoll/README.md

 # Watchpoll

-WebApp which allows people to watch youtube videos together, and and vote on the next video.
+  Watch videos together with a group of people online, and vote on the next video to be played.
+Final project for Lighthouse Labs.

 ## Stack
-Ruby on Rails
-ActionCable

 React
-Semantic-UI

-## Screenshots
+Ruby on Rails 5
+PostgreSQL